 “There are two types of prescription retinoids: retinoic acid and tretinoin, which are the strongest types and have the highest risk of irritation, and three types of over-the-counter, drugstore retinoids: retinyl palmitate, retinaldehyde, and retinol,” says Gohara.
 “Not one of them is better or worse than the other; they’re just totally different formulations, with each one better suited for certain skin types over others, and prescription formulas generally geared more toward acne.”

 Got all that?
 Cool.
 But we know that doesn’t really help you figure out what to slather on your face.
 Gohara’s suggestion: Talk to your derm to find out which retinoid to use (which you won’t do).
-So here’s Gohara’s second suggestion: Start with a product that has retinaldehyde—like Avène RetrinAL+ 0.1 Cream ($70 at Avène)—the mildest of the retinoids, which is well-tolerated by most sensitive-skinned people and will still produce noticeable effects within two or three months.
-If you don’t have eczema, rosacea or sensitivity issues, though, you’re probably safe using drugstore products with retinol—like Olay Regenerist Intensive Repair Treatment ($15.15 at Amazon), which “can be a great option for anyone,” says Gohara, and also why you’ve heard so much about them.
+So here’s Gohara’s second suggestion: Start with a product that has retinaldehyde—like Avène RetrinAL+ 0.1 Cream—the mildest of the retinoids, which is well-tolerated by most sensitive-skinned people and will still produce noticeable effects within two or three months.
+If you don’t have eczema, rosacea or sensitivity issues, though, you’re probably safe using drugstore products with retinol—like Olay Regenerist Micro-Sculpting Cream, which “can be a great option for anyone,” says Gohara, and also why you’ve heard so much about them.